sandflow/openhtjs/README.md

 ## Introduction

-openHTJS is a JavaScript for decoding HT codestreams.
+openHTJS is a JavaScript library for decoding HT codestreams.
 HT codestreams are JPEG 2000 codestreams that use the ultra-fast block decoder specified in [Rec.
 ITU-T T.814 | ISO/IEC 15444-15](https://www.itu.int/rec/T-REC-T.814).

 It is built on top of the [OpenJPH library](https://github.com/aous72/OpenJPH), which it compiles to JavaScript using